Code-Institute-Submissions/ZoranZoroe-pp1-fitness-factory/README.md

   * Each part of this section will provide users information on benefits of using different equipment.

 * Footer
-  * Footer section is split into three parts:
+  * Footer section located at the bottom of all four pages and is split into three parts:
     * Information on our gym with its location, working days and hours along with phone and email contact.
     * Our online shop.
     * Social links representing all main social sites, which will open in a new tab allowing users to return easy to our website.